Part 4: Appendices¶

 you are unsure about what the many infix operators do, read on.

-The legacy code is written with infix bindings instead of let
+The legacy code is written with infix bindings instead of let-style

 full equivalence table follows.